tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 Takes a comma separated list of Events with nested key paths and displays continuous stream of Event information as soon as it receives the Event.

- * `-e`, `--events`     comma separated list of Events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for the same Event.
+- `-e`, `--events`     comma separated list of Events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for the same Event.
 Ex. `-e a.b.c:struct1/ra,x.y.z:struct2/dec:epoch`
- * `-i`, `--interval`   interval in milliseconds which to receive an Event
+- `-i`, `--interval`   interval in milliseconds which to receive an Event
- * `-o`, `--out`        output format, default is one-line
+- `-o`, `--out`        output format, default is one-line
- * `-t`, `--timestamp`  display timestamp
+- `-t`, `--timestamp`  display timestamp
- * `--id`               display event id
+- `--id`               display event id
- * `-u`, `--units`      display units
+- `-u`, `--units`      display units

-#### Examples:
+#### Examples

 1. Subscribes to Event key `wfos.prog.cloudcover` and displays all key information as soon as there is an Event published for key `wfos.prog.cloudcover` with the one-line format.

     ```bash
     event-cli subscribe -e wfos.prog.cloudcover
     ```

 2. Subscribes to the Event key `wfos.prog.cloudcover` and displays information of only the `struct1/ra` and `epoch` keys along with `timestamp`, `event id` and `units` of tge provided keys in one-line format as soon as there is an Event published for the key `wfos.prog.cloudcover`.

     ```bash
     event-cli subscribe -e wfos.prog.cloudcover:struct1/ra:epoch -t --id -u
     ```

 3. Subscribes to the Event key `wfos.prog.cloudcover` and displays all key information at provided interval <500ms>.
 Irrespective of whether there are multiple Events published for the key `wfos.prog.cloudcover` within `500ms` interval or not, at every tick (i.e. 500ms), the latest Event information will be displayed on the console.

     ```bash
     event-cli subscribe -e wfos.prog.cloudcover -i 500
     ```

 4. Subscribes to Event key `wfos.prog.cloudcover` and displays only `epoch` key information as soon as there is an Event published for key `wfos.prog.cloudcover`, in JSON format.

     ```bash
     event-cli subscribe -e wfos.prog.cloudcover:epoch -o json
     ```